makersacademy/bowling-challenge/README.md

 - Functioning bowling game.
 - All bowling edge cases are working (gutter games, all-strike games, all-spare games, combinations etc.).
 - Round 10 is also implemented in the UI - bonus balls for strikes and spares are counted.
+- `NodeJS` and `ExpressJS` used to serve the site.
 - `JQuery` basic user interface, showing a table of results, scores and strike/spare symbols.
 - `ESLint` used with `javascript standard` profile - all passing.
 - `Jasmine` used for unit and feature tests.
+- `Cypress` used for integration testing of the interface.

 User experience
 =====